sherlock-audit/2023-04-hubble-exchange-judging/README.md

 Escalation status:
 - [Nabeel-javaid](https://github.com/sherlock-audit/2023-04-hubble-exchange-judging/issues/234/#issuecomment-1642504725): accepted

+**asquare08**

+This issue has more chances of occurrence when there are volatile assets as collateral.
+As we are launching with single collateral (USDC) initially, we'll fix this later.

 # Issue M-12: No `minAnswer/maxAnswer` Circuit Breaker Checks while Querying Prices in Oracle.sol

 Source: https://github.com/sherlock-audit/2023-04-hubble-exchange-judging/issues/241